 The vehicle manufacturer.
 Just as with typical auto accidents, things sometimes go wrong with the car itself.
 Things like failing brakes or other mechanical problems might make a crash happen and there is really nothing the driver could have done.
 In these cases, the injured party might seek compensation from the automaker or the manufacturer of the malfunctioning car part that caused the accident.

 The technology designer.
 Self-driving cars use all kinds of software and sensors that a typical car doesn’t.
 The software developers and makers of sensor systems could be liable if something goes wrong.
 Ironing out how the various systems can detect every eventuality on the road is a big source of delay in perfecting self-driving cars.
 For example, if a child’s ball rolls out into the roadway, the autonomous vehicle must rely on complex data and algorithms to “see” the object and swerve.
 A human driver will use his or her judgment and reflexes.
 Perhaps a split-second decision to hit the ball rather than to swerve into oncoming traffic might turn out differently with a self-driving car.

 Because it might be hard to determine who or what was responsible for a crash with a self-driving car, the parties may try to use comparative negligence as a defense, blaming all or part of a wreck on each other.
 Someone injured in an accident deserves to be fully compensated no matter who is to blame.

 If you’ve been hurt in an accident with any type of vehicle, it is best to seek legal advice from an experienced personal injury attorney.
-The lawyers at Hipskind & McAninch LLC can help you get fairly compensated no matter who—or what—is liable.
+A St Louis car accident lawyer can help you get fairly compensated no matter who—or what—is liable.